hechoendrupal/drupal-console-book/hu/commands/config-export-content-type.md

 -------|-------------
 --module | A modul neve.
---optional-config | Tartalomtípus exportálása a modulba nem kötelező YAML-konfigurációként
+--optional-config | Tartalomtípus exportálása a modulba nem kötelező YAML-konfigurációként --remove-uuid | If set, the configuration will be exported without uuid key.
+--remove-config-hash | If set, the configuration will be exported without the default site hash key.

 ## Available arguments
 Argument | Details